Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/var_covar_stddev_stderr.md

 ## Standard deviation and standard error
 <div style="text-align: justify">
 <p>While the variance of, and covariance between, a set of variables is useful,
-they are squared values and as such not on the same scale as the measured data.
+they are squared values and as such are not on the same scale as the measured data.
 Therefore a useful measure when reasoning about the data is the square root of the variance.
 This is called the standard deviation:</p>
 </div>

 $$ \sigma = \sqrt{\sigma^2} $$